bluesky-social/osprey-atproto/README.md

 # Osprey for ATProto

+> [!NOTE]
+> This repo is currently a "working proof of concept", as two things are currently missing: a. a firehose to Kafka producer and b. a clean
+> way to customize the input stream.
+I will a. add the firehose producer later, and b. determine what the best path forward is for the
+> input stream.

 This repository contains a set of tools that will let you get started with using [Osprey](https://github.com/roostorg/osprey) with ATProto.

 ## Getting Started